 Put it away and try again in 3 months.
 This is a temporary and rapidly progressing stage of development for kids.
 Buckle up and enjoy the ride!

-Educational Toys for 1 Year Old Toddlers: Physical Play
+Developmental Toys for 1 Year Old: Physical Play

 Physical milestones at this age include crawling upstairs, pulling to stand, and walking.
 These are skills that require strength in the legs, arms, and abdomen.